QueStER: Query Specification for Generative keyword-based Retrieval: Abstract

 \section{Abstract}

-Generative Retrieval (GR) differs from the traditional index–then–retrieve pipeline by storing relevance in model parameters and directly generating document identifiers.
-However, GR often struggles to generalize and is costly to scale.
-We introduce \acronym{} (\textbf{QUE}ry \textbf{S}pecifica\textbf{T}ion g\textbf{E}nerative \textbf{R}etrieval), which reframes GR as query specification generation -- in this work, a simple keyword query handled by BM25 -- using a (small) LLM.
-The policy is trained using reinforcement learning techniques (GRPO).
-Across in- and out-of-domain evaluations, we show that our model is more effective than BM25, and competitive with neural IR models, while maintaining a good efficiency.
+Generative retrieval (GR) differs from the traditional index–then–retrieve pipeline by storing relevance in model parameters and generating retrieval cues directly from the query, but it can be brittle out of domain and expensive to scale.
+We introduce \acronym{} (\textbf{QUE}ry \textbf{S}pecifica\textbf{T}ion g\textbf{E}nerative Keyword-Based \textbf{R}etrieval), which bridges GR and query reformulation by learning to generate explicit keyword-based search specifications.
+Given a user query, a lightweight LLM produces a keyword query that is executed by a standard retriever (BM25), combining the generalization benefits of generative query rewriting with the efficiency and scalability of lexical indexing.
+We train the rewriting policy with reinforcement learning techniques.
+Across in- and out-of-domain evaluations, QueStER consistently improves over BM25 and is competitive with neural IR baselines, while maintaining strong efficiency.\footnote{ \href{https://github.com/arthur-75/quester}{Code on Github}.}